 If you’ve been bouldering indoors for a while now, we’ll assume you have climbing shoes, a chalk bag, and climbing techniques you’ve been working on.
 Thankfully bouldering requires a minimal amount of gear!

 To head outside, we’ll just need a few more things.

 You will need a crash pad for bouldering outside.
 We wrote a novel about crash pads and highly recommend reading through that to learn more.
+The crash pad is a worthy investment and can serve you for a long time with proper care, treatment, and storage.
 If you don’t want to buy a crash pad you do have two options.